 “We found that olive oil reduces brain inflammation but most importantly activates a process known as autophagy,” says senior investigator Dr. Domenico Praticò, in a university news release.
 Autophagy is the process of cells break-down to clear out intracellular debris and toxins, such as amyloid plaques and tau tangles.

 The research team discovered that the oil increases levels of autophagy, which reduces the substances mentioned above: amyloid plaques and phosphorylated tau.
-Praticò explains that this evidence is astounding because phosphorylated tau is a substance that is responsible for “neurofibillary tangles,” which is linked to nerve cell dysfunction in a brain that is experiencing memory loss symptoms from Alzheimer’s.
+Praticò explains that this evidence is astounding because phosphorylated tau is a substance that is responsible for “neurofibrillary tangles,” which is linked to nerve cell dysfunction in a brain that is experiencing memory loss symptoms from Alzheimer’s.

-To examine the connection between extra-virgin olive oil and dementia, Praticò and his fellow researchers put mice through a widely-used process that develops the three leading characteristics of Alzheimer’s in the rodents: memory deterioration, amyloid plagues and naeurofibrillary tangles.
+To examine the connection between extra-virgin olive oil and dementia, Praticò and his fellow researchers put mice through a widely-used process that develops the three leading characteristics of Alzheimer’s in the rodents: memory deterioration, amyloid plagues and neurofibrillary tangles.

 The mice were split into two groups: one group that was fed a mouse diet with extra virgin olive oil, and the other was fed a mouse diet without it.
 The test mice were fed olive oil when they were six months old, before the symptoms of Alzheimer’s made an appearance.